STUDENT SUPPORT SERVICES

-Single Parent/Homemaker Services (SPHS) provides a wide range of workshops and personal assistance to single parents, single pregnant women, and displaced homemakers.
+Single Parent Homemaker Services – Located at Fort Omaha, Single Parent/Homemaker Services provide a wide range of workshops and personal assistance to single parents, single pregnant women and displaced homemakers.
 Referral to other College offices and relevant outside community agencies is also available.
-SPHS staff assist students at the Elkhorn Valley, Fort Omaha and South Omaha campuses.

-The College's Academic Resource Centers provide resources, technologies, and services to support the learning needs of students in various areas of the College's curriculum.
-Students have access to state-of-the-art equipment, microcomputers, and specialized software.
-The Academic Resource Centers are located at the Elkhorn Valley, Fort Omaha and South Omaha campuses and the Fremont Area and Sarpy centers.
+The College’s Academic Resource Centers provide resources, technologies and services to support the learning needs of students in various areas of the College’s curriculum.
+Students have access to state-of-the-art equipment, including laser printers, microcomputers and specialized software.
+The Academic Resource Centers are located at Elkhorn Valley, Fort Omaha, Fremont, Sarpy and South Omaha.
 Services are provided free to currently enrolled students.

-Writing Centers, staffed by experienced English teachers and writing consultants, provide professional assistance, writing workshops, Teacher Talk sessions, and assignment design feedback to help students and faculty with written communication across academic disciplines and beyond.
+Writing Centers – Writing Centers, staffed by experienced English teachers and writing consultants, provide professional assistance, writing workshops, Teacher Talk sessions and assignment design feedback to help students and faculty with written communication across academic disciplines and beyond.
 Simply stated, it is a place where writers invite other writers to dialogue about writing.
-Writing Centers are available at all College locations.
+Writing Centers are available at all college locations.
 For more information, visit www.mccneb.edu/writingcenter.

-Tutoring is available to students enrolled in credit courses for select subjects.
+Tutoring –Tutoring is available to students enrolled in credit courses for selected subjects.
 A student experiencing academic difficulty may request assistance through Tutor Services located in the Academic Resource Centers.
 Other eligibility requirements may apply.
-For more information, contact Tutor Services at (402) 457-2677 or visit www.mccneb.edu/tutorservices.
+For more information, contact the Academic Resource Centers at (402) 457-2677 or visit www.mccneb.edu/tutorservices.

-Learning communities comprise a cohort — a group of students who share interests and take classes together.
+Learning communities are a cohort group — a group of students who share interests and take classes together.
 The goal of these communities is to provide student and course connections that make classes and learning more interesting and students more successful.
 Benefits include:

 - learning in a cooperative environment